 The daily PDOP values can be used to identify specific days that have different performance from the others.
-On the vast majority of days the maximum PDOP is well below 6 but there is one day with maximum value greater than, 6.
-The high HDOP occurs when some satellites disappear from the observation file at MLGR.
-This does not affect the receiver at SLGO and so it appears to be a receive issue rather than a problem with the signal in space.
+It can be seen that on all days the maximum PDOP is below 6.
+For the spikes in daily maximum PDOP, some are caused by loss of tracking at MLGR (e.g. days 122 and 158).
+This does not affect the receiver at SLGO and so these appear to be a receiver issue rather than a problem with the signal in space.
+Other spikes (e.g. days 118, 139, etc.) are caused by loss of satellites on that day due to planned or unplanned outages (NANUs).